Ben Boldt Athletics

 Ben has served the AVCA as a subcommittee member on recruiting.
 Additionally, he has coached for the USA National Team program, the Youth National Team and the National A2 Team.
 Ben has also worked with major club programs in the Lincoln, Omaha and Iowa City areas.

-Ben and Angie have a son Brady, who was born in October 2015.
+Ben and Angie have a son Brady, who was born in October 2015, and a daughter Addison, born in April 2018.
 Ben graduated from Nebraska in 2005 with a degree in exercise science.

 John Cook, University of Nebraska Head Volleyball Coach